 Gwinnett Technical College Hosts Fall GED Graduation Ceremony

-GWINNETT – NORTH FULTON – As family and friends filled the campus of Gwinnett Technical College, Friday, December 13, Gwinnett Tech’s Adult Education division reached another milestone, graduating more than 450 GED® students for the fall 2019 semester.
+GWINNETT – NORTH FULTON – On the heels of being named Georgia’s 2017 GED Testing Center of the Year, Gwinnett Technical College’s Adult Education department reached another milestone, graduating over 400 GED® students for the fall 2017 semester.
 Many have had to overcome great obstacles and hardships to get to this moment.
-Many have waited years to finally wear the coveted cap and gown, and walk across the commencement stage.
+Many have waited years to finally don the coveted cap and gown and walk across the commencement stage.

-Gwinnett Tech offers six adult education centers in Gwinnett (including partnerships with Gwinnett County Sheriff’s Department, Gwinnett County Public Schools and Gwinnett Juvenile Court) and three centers in North Fulton, as well as four GED® Testing Centers.
+Gwinnett Tech’s Adult Education department serves approximately 2,300 GED® prep students each year.
+The College offers six adult education centers in Gwinnett (including partnerships with Gwinnett County Sheriff’s Department, Gwinnett County Public Schools and Gwinnett Juvenile Court) and three centers in North Fulton, as well as four GED® Testing Centers.
 Orientation, assessments and classes are offered to students for free.
 The cost to take the GED® test is just $40 per subject area.
 Residents of Georgia who earn a GED® may also be eligible for a $500 HOPE GED® grant, which can be used toward continuing postsecondary education in Georgia.
 To learn more about the GED® program at Gwinnett Tech, visit GwinnettTech.edu/ged or call 678-226-6702.